 Lombardi component Description See All items required for an inbound integration Several components must work together to complete an inbound integration.
 You can use the procedures in the referenced section to build and test a complete integration.
-Message events Use a message event to represent a point in your process where an incoming message is received from an external system.
+Building a sample inbound integration Message events Use a message event to represent a point in your process where an incoming message is received from an external system.
 Modeling message events Undercover Agent (UCA) When you include a Message Event in a BPD, you must attach a UCA to the event to call the service that you specify.
 For example, when a message event is received from an external system, a UCA is needed to invoke the appropriate service in response to the message.
-Understanding and using Undercover Agents Web Service Lombardi can publish Web services in the same way that it consumes Web services.
+Web Service Lombardi can publish Web services in the same way that it consumes Web services.
 Using a SOAP connection, external applications can call the Lombardi Web Service to initiate a particular service or set of services.
-Publishing Lombardi Web Services